Public transport step by step

 How to buy a ticket

-In vehicles of ZTM lines only tickets issued by ZTM Warszawa are acceptable.
-Such tickets may be bought in the sale network, including among others, Passenger Service Centres, post offices, authorised points of sale and ticket vending machines.
+In the WPT vehicles are valid only tickets emitted by ZTM.
+Such tickets can be purchased in the sales network including, among others Passenger Service Points, post offices, marked points of sale and ticket machines.

 Single fare tickets, time-limit tickets and short-term tickets are sold on a carrier in a form of a paper card with a magnetic strip.
-Long-term tickets are coded on Warszawska Karta Miejska (Warsaw City Card).
-Until 31.12.2009 personal tickets may be coded on plastic cards on which the holder should place their name, surname and the holder’s identity card number themselves – otherwise the ticket is deemed invalid.
-However new cards have already been introduced, on which the name and surname, along with the photo is placed by ZTM.
+Long-term tickets are coded on Warszawska Karta Miejska (Warsaw City Card) including the name, surname and a photo of the owner.

 ZTM stops are marked with traffic signs with a bus or tram pictogram.
 The sign is usually placed either on a pillar or the shelter (roof).